discordjs/guide/guide/sequelize/currency.md

 We now add some prototypes to the User object to finish up the junction: add items to users, and get their current inventory.
 The code inside should be somewhat familiar from the last tutorial.
 We use a `.findOne()` to get the item if it exists in the user's inventory.
 If it does, increment it; otherwise, create it.

 Getting items is similar; we just `.findAll()` using the user's id as the key.
 The `include` key is for associating the CurrencyShop with the item.
-We have to explicitly tell Sequelize to honor the `.belongsTo()` association; otherwise, it will take the path of least effort.
+We have to explicitly tell Sequelize to honor the `.belongsTo()` association; otherwise, it will take the path of the least effort.

 ## Application code